Iron and Zinc: Can You Take Them Together?

 The science behind it

-The bottom line from the science is consistent: high-dose supplemental iron and zinc can compete for absorption, and separating them improves the odds that both will be absorbed well.
+The consistent bottom line from the science is that high-dose supplemental iron and zinc can compete for absorption when taken together on an empty stomach, and that separating the doses — or taking them with food — reduces or removes that competition.

 Frequently Asked Questions